REGION: Andretti Indoor Karting and Games closes Roswell location, relocates to Buford

 Their locations feature varying entertainment options including high-speed super-karts, multi-level tracks, an arcade, virtual reality attractions, ropes obstacle courses, two-level laser tag arenas, boutique bowling and high-tech mini-golf.

-The new location will feature new games and attractions, but Andretti will not say what those may be.
+The new location will feature new games and attractions, but Andretti would not say what those may be.